CanyonCountyDemo/MySQLMover/README.md

   - MySQL - The connection string to the MySQL server you want to read data from
   - SQLServer - The connection string to the SQL Server you want to move data to.

-Yes, I know there's SSRS, but this was easier.
+Yes, I know there's SSIS, but this was easier.